theboffin/nsnipes/README.md

 ### Performance Optimizations
 - **Separate Timers**: Hives and snipes have their own update timers for better performance
 - **Viewport Culling**: Only visible objects are drawn
-- **Efficient Redrawing**: Previous positions are properly cleared before drawing new positions
+- **Efficient Redrawing**: Sophisticated position tracking ensures only necessary positions are cleared
+- **Smart Clearing**: Uses HashSet-based position tracking to avoid clearing positions still occupied by other snipes

 ### Technical Improvements
 - **Map Wrapping**: Proper handling of coordinate wrapping for all game entities